Best practice surrogacy – what is it, how we do go about it, and how do we make sure we’re getting it right?

 We can learn lessons when surrogacy doesn’t go well.
 Whether pursuing surrogacy overseas or within Australia, we need to make informed decisions that promote best practice surrogacy which includes the best interests of the child, the welfare of the surrogates, and protects the interests of vulnerable intended parents.

 Most parents will know the feeling of ‘baby lust’, of being willing to do anything it will take to have a baby.
 I am sympathetic to those feelings.
-But having children should not be at all costs, and particularly not at the costs of the interests of the child, or the welfare of the surrogate or any donors.
+But having children should not be at any cost, and particularly not at the costs of the interests of the child, or the welfare of the surrogate or any donors.
 It should not be at the cost of your own mental health or well-being.

 So what does best practice surrogacy and donor-conception look like?
 How do we ensure that we’re upholding best practice when pursuing donor conception and surrogacy?